tabdullah1215/sapient-1/README.md

 ## State
 Local state was used for each wizard step to persist changes as per user input.
+The GetWizard component demonstrates the implementation using functional components with hooks.
 Initial state is loaded from the relevant slice of state in wizardContext that is passed in as a prop.
 This starts out as empty state the first time each wizard step is loaded, then is updated as per user input.
 Hence, the wizard builds the state from an initial empty state object to fully